projectvikram/healthcare/tnc_socialmedia.md

 Discussions are encouraged and queries are answered only during the timings mentioned in the course.
 The organisers may consider the change of timings upon request from the learners or instructor and the same will be communicated to the participants.

 Users are responsible for their own privacy.
 No personal or direct messages are encouraged with the instructors, admins, or any other group members.
 No forward messages, group invites, advertisements or any promotional activities are allowed.

+Any content discussed in the group by the members, admins or instructors will be treated as public information and dosenot hold for any Intellectual Property Rights.

 No abusive, irrelevant , unpleasant content in text, audio, videos, image, emojis or any other format is allowed.